-NOTE: The registration procedure for mobility and periodic registration update over non-3GPP access can be triggered by, e.g. the change of S1 UE network capability or renegotiating some parameters.
+NOTE 1: The registration procedure for mobility and periodic registration update over non-3GPP access can be triggered by, e.g. the change of S1 UE network capability or renegotiating some parameters.

+NOTE 2: This substate is entered irrespective whether the UE is is camped on a cell which is in the registered PLMN or a PLMN from the list of equivalent PLMNs and whose TAI is not in the list of "allowed tracking areas” or is camped on a cell whose TAI is in the list of "non-allowed tracking areas”.

 5.1.3.2.1.4.8 5GMM-REGISTERED.UPDATE-NEEDED

 This state can be entered if the UE has to perform a registration procedure for mobility and periodic registration update but: